YogooSoft/elasticrelay/README.md

 GRANT USAGE ON SCHEMA public TO elasticrelay_user;
 GRANT SELECT ON ALL TABLES IN SCHEMA public TO elasticrelay_user;
 ```

+#### Configuration Files
+Edit the configuration file `./config/parallel_config.json` and ensure the database and Elasticsearch connection information is correct.

 ### Step 3: Execute
 ```sh